The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Initial consultation

-Short definition: The mandatory medical assessment performed before any laser treatment.
+Short definition: The required first step of assessment before any laser treatment.

-The initial consultation evaluates the tattoo’s characteristics (colors, depth, age), the patient’s phototype, medical history, and expectations.
-It is during this consultation that informed consent is established and an estimated number of sessions is projected.
-An inadequate consultation is one of the leading causes of treatment failure or complications in laser tattoo removal.
+The initial consultation is used to assess the characteristics of the tattoo (colours, depth, age), the customer's phototype, their history and their expectations.
+It is during this consultation that consent is obtained and the projected number of sessions is set.
+An inadequate consultation is one of the main causes of poor outcomes or complications in laser tattoo removal.

 Cryotherapy

-Short definition: Controlled application of cold to the skin to improve comfort and protect tissues.
+Short definition: The application of controlled cold to the skin to improve comfort and protect tissue.

-In laser tattoo removal, cryotherapy refers to the use of a skin-cooling system—most often a pulsed cold-air jet at very low temperatures (–20°C to –30°C)—applied simultaneously with or immediately before/after the laser pulse.
-It allows the use of higher fluences while maintaining an optimal safety profile and is particularly recommended for higher phototypes.
+In laser tattoo removal, cryotherapy refers to the use of a skin cooling system, most often a jet of pulsed air at very low temperature (–20°C to –30°C), applied at the same time as, or immediately before and after, the laser pulse.
+It allows higher fluences to be used while maintaining an optimal safety profile, and is particularly recommended for high phototypes.

 D